-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - - either coinsurance of 5% of the cost of the drug - -or \$3.40 for a generic drug or a drug that is treated like a generic and \$8.50 for all other drugs. - Our plan pays the rest of the cost.
+- You will pay the Tier 1 copay for your Tier 1 preferred generic drugs through the Catastrophic Coverage Stage at a preferred retail or mail order pharmacy. - For Tier 1 drugs received at a standard pharmacy and all other drug tiers received at either preferred or standard pharmacies, you will pay the larger amount: - o either coinsurance of 5% of the cost of the drug - -or \$3.60 for a generic drug or a drug that is treated like a generic and \$8.95 for all other drugs. - We will pay the rest.